borischernov/nmeasim/readme.md

 - Optionally set a target location to route to
 - Custom update interval and simulation speed
 - Option to simulate independent RTC (time with no fix)
-- Custom precision all all measurements
+- Custom precision can be specified for all measurements
 - Custom sentence order and presence
 - Simulate fix/no-fix conditions
 - Simulate changing satellite visibility